Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

 I go to bed feeling ashamed, confused, threatened.

-Just before I fall into a deep sleep, the phone rings.
+Just before I fall into a deep sleep beside my husband, the phone rings.

 “It might be the police,” I say.
 “I don’t want to miss the call.”